JAlcocerT/JAlcocerT/content/blog/r_retirementfacts.md

 {{< callout type="warning" >}}
-**No information exposed on this post/app can be taken as financial recommendations** These are just my notes on how Python can be used to create a calculator app.
+**No information exposed on this post/app can be taken as financial recommendations**
 {{< /callout >}}

+These are just my notes on how R/Python can be used to create a calculator app.

 ## The Logic - How Does it Work?